Best Welding Rods for Stick and TIG Welding

 DIY Guide

-Keep rods in their sleeve until use and wipe your filler with acetone if needed.
-Use pure argon shielding, match amperage to the 1/16″ diameter, and feed steadily into the puddle to avoid contamination.
+Keep rods in their sleeve until use and wipe the filler if needed.
+Use proper TIG shielding gas, match amperage to the 1/16″ diameter, and feed steadily into a clean puddle.

-For tight spots tack first and add short filler additions to maintain control.
+For tight spots, tack first and add short filler movements to maintain control.

 Durability